Virginia · South

 Tick risk in Albemarle County, Virginia

-Albemarle County covers 1 towns and carries the 38th-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 21 cases per 100,000 people a year (122nd of 1378 counties in the South).
+Albemarle County covers 14 towns.
+Its CDC Lyme rate of 21 cases per 100,000 people a year ranks in the top 17% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick, American dog tick, and Lone star tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Tick species in Albemarle County